yamogoo/alma-ui/client/README.md

-# Sparkpad
+# Renum

 ### R&D Playground for UI & System Design

 > "I’m not building a universal framework.
 I’m creating tools for myself to explore architectural and visual approaches.
-Sparkpad is an example of my R&D work, showcasing how I think and design systems."
+Renum is an example of my R&D work, showcasing how I think and design systems."

-Sparkpad combines a custom design system with an MDX editor.
+Renum combines a custom design system with an MDX editor.
 It’s not meant for everyone — it’s a laboratory for experimentation, prototyping, and refining ideas.

 ## 🚀 Core Idea